TonyFred-code/project-basic-information-site/README.md

 # Basic Informational Site

-This is a basic Node.js project that serves a simple informational website with four pages: Home, About, Contact Me, and a custom 404 error page.
+This is a basic Express  project that serves a simple informational website with four pages: Home, About, Contact Me, and a custom 404 error page.
 The goal of this project is to demonstrate the creation of a basic web server using Node.js to serve different HTML files based on the requested URL.

 ## Project Structure